SarahZimmermann-Schmutzler/minecraft_server/README.md

 ### Installation and Preparation

-1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the project to your platform if you just want to use it:
+1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the project to your platform:
     * <ins>Example</ins>: Clone the repo e.g. using an SSH-Key:

     ```bash